Blog

 2. to determine and verify the clinical benefit of a product as claimed by its manufacturer;

-Article 82: Requirements for other clinical trials (basic research, in-vivo feasibility studies, ...)
+Article 82: Requirements for other clinical trials (basic research, in vivo feasibility studies, …)

-1. Clinical trials which are not carried out for any of the purposes referred to in Article 62(1) shall comply with the provisions of Article 62(2) and (3), (4)(b), (c), (d), (f), (h) and (l) and paragraph 6.
+1. Clinical trials not carried out for one of the purposes referred to in Article 62(1) must comply with the provisions of Article 62(2) and (3), (4)(b), (c), (d), (f), (h) and (l) and (6).

 "[...] a clinical trial that